buttheadbob/MDK-SE/Handling-configuration-and-storage.md

 SomeKey=15
 ```

 You get the idea.
-This is a very simple format, and it's easy to learn even for those without any coding skills. `MyIni` adds a little extra to this format though.
+This is a very simple format, and it's easy to learn even for those without any coding skills.
+Only the simple INI format is supported.
+There are none of the escapes or other advanced features as described being supported by the more complicated use cases - all to maintain high performance. `MyIni` does add a little extra to this format though.
 First of all the multiline construct, which looks like this:
 ```ini
 [Section]
 ;The following line is a special format which allows for multiline text in a single key: